About the Barr Foundation "Wider Learning Ecosystem" Initiative

 |Susana H. Morgan, SPS||Traci Small, SHS Faculty/Staff||Zachary Shufran, SHS Faculty/Staff|

-Four subcommittees (Personalization, Out-of-School Learning, Performance Based Assessments, Scheduling) will guide the work throughout the planning process and are guiding implementation efforts.
+Four subcommittees (Personalization, Out-of-School Learning, Performance Based Assessments, Scheduling) are guiding the work throughout the planning process and are guiding implementation efforts.
 The charge of each subcomittee is to:

 - research the subcommittee’s focus area, using CCE as a resource;